scrontab. Use scrontab when you need cron-style automation that integrates with Slurm’s scheduler, resource allocation, and accounting.

 To edit the scrontab file, execute the following command:

-scrontab file does not already exist, scrontab -e will provide a default, unconfigured example for you to edit.
+scrontab file doesn’t already exist, scrontab -e provides a default, unconfigured example for you to edit.
+You can then add #SCRON directives and scheduled job entries as described in the following sections.

 scrontab behavior and considerations